Q: What is a war memorial?

 Find the relevant memorial record using our simple suburb search.
 Remember to click the clear button before you begin.
 If you type a suburb, a list of matches will appear.
 Select the best match and click search.
 A list of memorials within that suburb or postcode will display.
 Click on the names in the list to view the memorial.

 The map gives you a visual representation of the spread of memorials around your search area.
-Click on a red pin to see the name of that memorial and a small image of it.
-Please note, as multiple memorials can be in the one location, only one pin will show for that location.
+Click on a pin to see the name of that memorial and a small image of it.
+If there are multiple memorials in the one location, a green circle will be shown.
+Click the circle to show the pins related to these memorials.

 By name: